jasonleaster/Algorithm/Queue_by_linked_list/old_version/README.md

 	I release the other implementation of ADT-queue which work correctly!

-You could got that correct version here:
+You can get that correct version here:

 https://github.com/jasonleaster/Algorithm/tree/master/Queue_by_linked_list/newest_version